byronigoe/codex-blackboard/docs/Solving.md

 Favorite Puzzles and Mechanics
 ==============================
-A new **Favorite Puzzles Section** displays at the top of your blackboard page if you have any favorite puzzles.
+A **Favorite Puzzles Section** displays at the top of your blackboard page if you have any favorite puzzles.
 <details>
   <summary>Mark a puzzle as a favorite to find it easily later.</summary>
 Every puzzle has a heart icon in both its blackboard grid row and in the info panel on its puzzle page.
 Clicking the heart adds the puzzle to your personal list of favorites.
 Clicking it again removes it from your list.